metio/seb/content/topic/47-clojure-java-interoperability.md

 - interoperability
 ---

 Clojure has several [forms and macros](http://clojure.org/java_interop) to call Java code.
-However, calling Clojure code from Java is not always so straight forward.
+However, calling Clojure code from Java is not always so straightforward.
 The following post shows the different options currently available.

 ## Using `gen-class`